-And that’s really what I want to say with this text.
+And that’s really what I want to say with this text (though it was supposed to be some random facts).
 Anyone can do anything, no matter what other people say.
 Just try again.
 Remember the reason for your passion and one day, you will prove them wrong.
 It’s the greatest of feelings, I can tell you that.

 Some people will disagree with me, but personally I think that writing an OC in a world not created by me is hard, and this applies to Self Inserts too.